kagisearch/kagi-docs/kagi/src/getting-started/setting-default.md

 <a name="safari_ios_ipados"></a>
 #### iOS & iPadOS

-Use the [Orion iOS/iPadOS web browser](https://testflight.apple.com/join/DeC8ZDnu) (still in beta), which has native support for Kagi Search.
+Use the [Orion iOS/iPadOS web browser](https://browser.kagi.com), which has native support for Kagi Search.

-If you prefer to use Safari, you can use the [Kagi Search for Safari extension](https://github.com/marcocebrian/kagisearchsafari) made by one of our community members.
+If you prefer to use Safari, you can use the [Kagi Search for Safari extension](https://apps.apple.com/app/kagi-search-for-safari/id1607766153).

 <a name="custom_use"></a>
 ### Custom Use